rashmi0710/AutoCritique/implementation.md

 - Running the app (Streamlit)
 - How the reflection loop works (detailed)
 - Verification / code execution behavior
-- Using a real LLM provider (Groq /)
+- Using a real LLM provider (Groq)
-- Development view / debugging (optional)
-- Tests (unit testing with pytest)
-- How to extend or integrate LangGraph later
-- Security & operational recommendations
-- Troubleshooting common issues

 --------------------------------------------------------------------------------
 Project overview